AGCO-CAC-Technical-Tests/.github/profile/README.md

 <br>

 # Instructions
-Follow along below for instructions on how to complete a technical prompt.
+Follow along below for instructions on how to complete a technical test.
+Each test may have multiple prompts.
 Your skills will be assessed by your submitted code and any numerical answers you submit.

 ## Getting Started
-* Clone the repo for the prompts you have been assigned
+* Clone the repo for the test you have been assigned

 ## Solving the Prompts
-* Unless specifically noted, prompts may be completed in any programming language you want
+* Unless specifically noted, tests may be completed in any programming language you want
 * Like the real world, you are encouraged to use the internet for inspiration
 * Be able to explain what your code does

 ## Submitting
-* Manually (or programmatically!) enter any numerical answers to prompts into `answers.csv`
+* Manually (or programmatically!) enter any required answers to test prompts into `answers.csv`
 * Commit and push all code to your repository